How to Improve Your Virtual Communication: Tips for Leaders

 You can strengthen the quality of your virtual communications and drive greater engagement with your virtual audiences by focusing on 3 key factors of your virtual persona, in this order:

 - Receptivity; and

-When successful, the result is a more effective virtual communications and an increased feeling of connectedness between the audience and the presenter.
+When successful, the result is more effective virtual communication and an increased feeling of connectedness between the audience and the presenter.

 Immediacy refers to the presence, attraction, and warmth your audience perceives when you’re engaging in virtual communication.
 In other words, what is the impact you have on your audience?
 The following actions will improve your immediacy by demonstrating an intense involvement in the conversation: